datamindedbe/academy_linux/content/exercise_1/README.md

-# Dataminded Academy - Introduction to Linux & Bash
+# Data Minded Academy - Introduction to Linux & Bash
 ## Exercise 1 - Navigation in the system

 In this exercise you will have to use the classic navigation commands.
 The tasks are the following: